makeup4ever/audience-particiapation-meter/readMe.md

 https://stellar-portal.ngfar.io/?accountId=GDEROTTYIQZSVLECX2DDBZVLSPCRZAMUP5V7JRH2GTNYG3XJ3TAJ3KNG

 On this account, you can see that the bot holds EUR, USD, and BTC and has offers with current market prices.
-If you send it assets, you will see that it is updating his offers. *(If you want
+If you send it assets, you will see that it is updating his offers. *(If you want to receive some assets, se